 Now, get excited.
 You will fall in love with the simplicity and deliciousness of this recipe.
-Would love to know what you think of it!
+I would love to know what you think of it!

 - 2 cups almond flour*